Radar Systems Design and Engineering Training

 - Operating in different modes & environments.

-- ESA and AESA radars: what are these technologies, how they work, what drives them, and what new issues they bring.
+- ESA and AESA radars: what are these technologies, how do they work, what drives them, and what new issues do they bring?

-- Issues unique to multifunction, phased array, radars.
+- Issues unique to multifunction, phased array, and radars.

 - State-of-the-art waveforms and waveform processing.

 - How airborne radars differ from surface radars.

 - We can adapt this Radar Systems Design and Engineering Training course to your group’s background and work requirements at little to no added cost.

 - If you are familiar with some aspects of this Radar Systems Design and Engineering course, we can omit or shorten their discussion.

 - We can adjust the emphasis placed on the various topics or build the Radar Systems Design and Engineering Training around the mix of technologies of interest to you (including technologies other than those included in this outline).